 - National Bank of Abu Dhabi

 No matter how long you’ll be in Dubai, you shouldn’t have any problem exchanging and spending your money.
+Always compare exchange rates across a range of providers to save yourself the hassle.
+And the money.

 Whether you’re shopping at the markets or in the world-famous Dubai Mall, some negotiation is expected in Dubai (and elsewhere in the Middle East,...